-> Submit the Eligibility Check
+Submit the Eligibility Check

-The eligibility check is the first step in applying for a Project Support grant for all applicants.
-CAC uses the eligibility check process to determine whether or not an organization meets the criteria to submit an application.
+The eligibility check is the first step in applying for a Project Support grant for all applicants and is submitted via CAC's FluidReview.
+CAC uses the eligibility check process to determine whether an organization meets the criteria to submit an application.
 You do not need to have a finalized project plan at this stage.
-View the Eligibility Check Guide for more.